netlogix/Netlogix.CkEditor.LinkClass/README.md

+# This package is archived

+Please consider using other solutions for adding classes to CKEditor Elements in Neos, eg. https://github.com/visol/Visol.Neos.LinkClass

 # Netlogix.CkEditor.LinkClass

 This package extends the CKEditor 5 link editor with the functionality to add preconfigured CSS classes to selected links.